davidprush/SimpleTextEditorApp/README.md

 3. `ContentView.swift`: The primary view containing a `TextEditor` for text input.
 Features a `TextEditor` bound to the document’s text, with a minimum window size and a toolbar showing the character count.

-## Text Editor Enhancements

-To make the app more powerful and align with macOS conventions, added the following enhancements:
+## This text editor offers:

+- Document-Based Architecture: Supports plain text, Markdown, Swift, Python, and shell scripts.

+- Syntax Highlighting: Powered by Highlightr with customizable themes.

-- Markdown Preview: Display rendered Markdown for `.md` files.
+- Markdown Preview: Renders Markdown in a split view.

-- Autosave: Periodically save changes with a user toggle.
+- Autosave: Saves changes every 5 seconds, toggled in settings.

-- Custom Menus: Add a "Text" menu for find, replace, and font adjustments.
+- Custom Menus: Includes "Text" and "Export" options with shortcuts.

-- Syntax Highlighting: Use `Highlightr` with `NSTextView` for code highlighting.
+- Native Find Bar: Built into `NSTextView`.

-- Line Numbers: Implement a gutter with line numbers.
+- Line Numbers: Displayed in a gutter.

-- Export Options: Support exporting to HTML, PDF, Markdown, and RTF.
+- Export Options: HTML, PDF, Markdown, and RTF formats.

-- Native Find Bar: Leverage `NSTextView`’s built-in find functionality.
+- Performance: Debounced highlighting for efficiency.

+## Dependencies

+To run this code, add the following via Swift Package Manager:

+- `Highlightr`: https://github.com/raspu/Highlightr.git (for syntax highlighting).

+- `Down`: https://github.com/johnxnguyen/Down.git (for Markdown rendering).

+### File Structure & Explanations

+`SimpleTextEditorApp.swift`

+- Customizes the menu bar with File commands and adds "Text" and "Export" menus.

+- Uses notifications to trigger actions in `ContentView`.

+- Includes a `Settings` scene for user preferences.

+`TextDocument.swift`

+- Supports multiple file types and detects the language for syntax highlighting.

+- Stores autosave and theme settings in `UserDefaults`.

+`ContentView.swift`

-- Custom Themes: Allow theme selection for syntax highlighting.
+- Uses `CodeTextView` (below) for editing with syntax highlighting.

-- Performance Optimization: Debounce highlighting for large documents.
+- Shows a Markdown preview toggle for `.md` files using the `Down` library.

+- Implements autosave with a 5-second timer, configurable via settings.

+- Provides export functions using `NSSavePanel` and AppKit utilities.

+`CodeTextView.swift`

+- Wraps `NSTextView` for syntax highlighting (via `Highlightr`), line numbers, and a native find bar.

+- Debounces highlighting updates to optimize performance.

+- Supports font size adjustments and theme changes via notifications.

+`SettingsView.swift`

+- Provides a settings panel to toggle autosave and select `Highlightr` themes.

+- Updates the editor’s appearance when the theme changes.